MarlinFirmware/Marlin/README.md

 # Marlin 3D Printer Firmware
 <img align="right" src="Documentation/Logo/Marlin%20Logo%20GitHub.png" />

  Documentation has moved to [marlinfirmware.org](http://www.marlinfirmware.org).

-## Release Branch
+## Development Branch

-The Release branch contains the latest tagged version of Marlin (currently 1.0.2 – January 2015).
-It also includes a version 1.0.1 (December 2014).
-Any version of Marlin before 1.0.1 (when we started tagging versions) can be collectively referred to as Marlin 1.0.0.

-For the most up-to-date Marlin code, please go to the [Development branch](https://github.com/MarlinFirmware/Marlin/tree/Development) – __Not for production use – use with caution!__ When reporting any issues, please check to see if they are resolved in the Development branch first.
-But let us know if issues exist in tagged releases so we may document and patch them.
+__Not for production use – use with caution!__

+The Development branch contains the most up-to-date Marlin code.
+When reporting any issues, please check to see if they are resolved in this branch first.
+But let us know if issues exist in tagged releases so that we can document and patch them.

+There is now also an ["Integration" branch](https://github.com/MarlinFirmware/Marlin/tree/Integration) which will be used in development to migrate changes for wider testing from the Development branch on their way to Release.
+It's a nascent branch, so for now please rely on Development and Release for issues and features under most active discussion.

+For the latest tagged version of Marlin (currently 1.0.2 – January 2015) you should switch to the [Release branch](https://github.com/MarlinFirmware/Marlin/tree/Release).

 ## Current Status: In Development

 Marlin development is being accelerated to catch up with a long list of issues.
 Check the Issues and Pull Requests links on the right to to see what we are currently working on.
->>>>>>> MarlinFirmware/Release

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/2224/badge.svg)](https://scan.coverity.com/projects/2224) [![Travis Build Status](https://travis-ci.org/MarlinFirmware/Marlin.svg)](https://travis-ci.org/MarlinFirmware/Marlin)

 ##### [RepRap.org Wiki Page](http://reprap.org/wiki/Marlin)